 This major teaches students the knowledge and problem-solving skills to address complex challenges and opportunities in food systems.
 This is guided by an interest in food and food systems that are sustainable in environmental, economic, and social terms.
 Students study food systems in diverse contexts and at different scales.
-Learn more about the food systems major on the CFANS website.
+Learn more about the food systems major on the Food Systems website.

 Minor in Horticulture

 Plants provide many practical and recreational benefits to society, whether it is the food we eat, the parks we play in, or the gardens we admire.
 The horticultural science minor is geared toward students who want to learn more about plants and their many uses in the landscape.

 The horticulture minor requires 18 credits:

 - Horticulture & Elective Courses - 14 credits

 - At least 14 credits (6 credits must be taken at University of Minnesota-Twin Cities) from courses with a HORT designator, of which one horticulture-related elective course may be substituted (such as SOILS, ENT, PLPA, etc.).
 At least two HORT courses must be at the 4XXX or 5XXX level.
 A maximum of 3 credits of HORT 3090 (Directed Studies) may be applied.